Eastern Europe, Caucasus and Central Asia

 Greater cooperation for improved nature conservation in the western Tien-Shan region

-The Western Tian-Shan mountain range has been designated as a UNESCO World Natural Heritage Site in Asia.
+The Western Tian-Shan mountain range has been designated as a UNESCO Natural World Heritage Site in Asia.
 This transnational World Heritage Site stretches across parts of Kazakhstan, Kyrgyzstan and Uzbekistan, and is characterised by an impressively diverse landscape of scenic beauty.
-In 2019, at the request of the World Heritage Committee, the three countries signed a joint declaration of intent to improve cross-border management of the Western Tian-Shan World Heritage Site.
+In 2019, at the request of the World Heritage Committee, the three countries signed a joint declaration of intent to improve transboundary management of the Western Tian-Shan World Heritage Site.
 The project is designed to intensify cooperation and improve monitoring and implementation of conservation measures.

 Protecting the saiga antelope in Kazakhstan

 Since 2009, BfN has supported technical projects aimed at protecting the saiga antelope in Kazakhstan.
 Using environmental education programmes and designation of large-scale protected areas, loss of habitats for this key species could be countered and its effective and participative management ensured.
 Activities largely focused on measures to combat poaching, fragmentation and changes to saiga habitats.
 Currently, these protective measures are supplemented by an approach that provides for community-based conservation of saiga antelope through the establishment of village-level wildlife protection associations (supported by traditional hunters and former poachers) whose members are recognised as voluntary gamekeepers.
 First and foremost, this strengthens local capacities and ensures that local people are involved.

 Community-based pasture and wildlife management in the mountain regions of Kyrgyzstan